nomad-xyz/docs/docs/dev/agents/agent-operations.md

 ### Provision KMS Keys

-There exists a script in the monorepo [(`rust/provision_kms_keys.py`)](https://github.com/nomad-xyz/nomad-monorepo/blob/main/rust/provision_kms_keys.py) that facilitates KMS key provisioning for agent roles.
+There exists a script in the Rust repo [`provision_kms_keys.py`](hhttps://github.com/nomad-xyz/rust/blob/main/provision_kms_keys.py) that facilitates KMS key provisioning for agent roles.

 The script will produce a single set of keys per "environment."
 Where an __environment__ is a logical set of smart contract deployments, as documented [here](#deployment-environments).
 By default there are two environments configured, `staging` and `production`.